-- Metering was conducted for three projects, but critical information required for the verification was not available. - For three projects, alternative methods were identified for verification, but the DPS evaluation team concluded that the available information did not support an ISOcompliant analysis. - Two projects identified by EVT and the Department for direct measurement were not successfully metered by EVT within the required time period and no other method was available.
+- For three projects, alternative methods were identified for verification, but the DPS evaluation team concluded that the available information did not support an ISO-compliant analysis. - One project was affected by the flooding in the fall of 2011 and could not be metered within the required time frame. - Metering was conducted one project, but critical information required for the verification was not available.

-Table 4: below lists the peak demand savings for projects that were not verified and those that were verified.
+Table 4 below lists the peak demand savings for projects that were not verified and those that were verified.

 Reason Number of Projects Winter Peak KW Savings Summer Peak kW Savings

-Verification Completed 30 1,506 2,056
+Verification Completed 29 1,518 1,497

-Projects not verified 10 422 434
+Projects not verified 8 429 463

-Total Very Large Projects 40 1,928 2,490
+Total Very Large Projects 37 1,947 1,959